squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 000001f3  }
 ```

-It looks like the data is being checked in 3 distinct parts so let's start with the most easily digestible ones.
+It looks like the data is being checked in 3 distinct parts, so let's start with the most easily digestible ones.

 ## Part 1
 ```c